Biology, Behavior and Society (Minor)

 Students must take an independent study course under the mentorship of their advisor:

-SAS499 Biology, Behavior and Society Minor Portfolio (1 cr)
+Biology, Behavior and Society Minor Portfolio

 Anthropology, biology, economics, history, psychology and sociology each include a disciplinary focus on the origins and current consequences of individual and group behavior and social outcomes.
 However, among disciplines — and even within disciplines — there is disagreement about the relative importance of genes, natural environment, individual rational choice and sociocultural construction on individual and group behavior, cultures and social institutions.